trex-nw/simple-expression-calculator/README.md

         * use the -Xss flag to increase the stack size (-Xss&lt;size&gt;[g|G|m|M|k|K])
   * StackOverflowErrors could also be prevented if necessary by refactoring the code to not use recursion.

-Testing / debugging changes to the BasicCalculator.g4 grammar file
+##### Testing / debugging changes to the BasicCalculator.g4 grammar file
 ---
-* Per "The Definitive ANTLR 4 Reference" by Terrence Parr:
+* Per "The Definitive ANTLR 4 Reference" by Terrence Parr:<p/>
-"ANTLR provides a flexible testing tool in the runtime library called TestRig.
+"ANTLR provides a flexible testing tool in the runtime library called TestRig.<p/>
 It can display lots of information about how a recognizer matches input from a file or standard input.
 TestRig uses Java reflection to invoke compiled recognizers."

-Note: there may well be room for improvement in this code (suggestions are welcome), since the functionality is based on a day of effort to find, understand the basics of, and apply ANTLR4.
+Note: there may well be room for improvement in this code (suggestions are welcome), since the functionality is based on a day of effort to find, understand the basics of, and apply ANTLR4.<p/>
 All of the ancillary project configuration, unit tests and cleanup, etc. has taken some additional effort.

 This project was made possible by the ANTLR framework from Terence Parr (http://www.antlr.org/) and the example at